#435: PyPI Security Transcript

 43:55 Why doesn't everyone have this right now?

-44:00 But having a second factor, a two FBA or multifactor MFA, I think, is this notion of something you have versus something, you know.
+43:57 So, you know, it became a good rollout, but, but having a second factor, a 2FA or multi-factor MFA, I think is this notion of something you have versus something, you know.

 44:10 So let's say that even by using a password manager, you don't know that password anymore, right?

-44:37 It's a defense in depth kind of problem that is solving where it's like you need you need to have two things in order to get through this door.
+44:36 It's a defense in depth kind of problem that is solving where it's like, you need, you need to have two things in order to get through this door.

 44:45 And if you only have one, that's not good enough.